Boxing is delivering in a big way right now, with quality fight after quality fight across various weight classes.

-Here, we will track what, in our view, is the top 10 of men's fighters today.
-Who is on the rise and who is at risk of dropping down the charts?
+Here, we will track what, in our view, are the top 10 men's fighters today.
+Who is on the rise, and who is at risk of dropping down the charts?
 Find out below!

 The DAZN pound-for-pound list: criteria

 Here are some of the things considered by the team towards these rankings:

 - Overall record: Wins and losses count, of course.
 There can be more to a record than numbers, but you have to be winning to push upwards.

 - Quality of opposition: Going 30-0 against part-timers isn't going to impress many when you're being compared with every other fighter in every weight class.
 Beating your biggest rivals and fellow champions carries much more value.